 Music Therapy in Education

 For 12 years, the team of board certified music therapists at Melodic Connections has been working directly with educators and students, demonstrating a profound impact on student success.
 Melodic Connections is bringing together education and music through programs in area preschool and special education classrooms, STEAM Initiatives with ArtsWave, group percussion programs, and group team-building programs for students, parents and educators.
-Melodic Connections has the largest team of Trauma Responsive Certified Music Therapists and qualified music educators in the greater Cincinnati area, certified by The Tri-State Trauma Network and Finding Hope Consulting.
+Melodic Connections has the most comprehensive approach to Trauma-informed Music Therapy in the greater Cincinnati area, certified by The Tri-State Trauma Network and Finding Hope Consulting.

 Trauma Responsive Music Therapy in Early Childhood